-The Southern Baluch of Pakistan are part the larger Baluch community which consists of approximately 8 million people.
-Their homeland lies in the southern areas of the Baluchistan and Sind Provinces.
+The Southern Baluch of Pakistan are part the larger Baluch community which consists of several million people.
+Their homeland lies in the southern areas of Baluchistan and Sind Provinces.
 These provinces are located in the southeastern portion of the country.
 In addition to Pakistan, Baluch can be found in Iran, Kuwait, Oman, Qatar, Saudi Arabia, Somalia, Sri Lanka, United Arab Emirates as well as other countries.
 The various Baluch groups speak different languages, each with distinguishing characteristics.
 These languages have been divided into three groups: Eastern, Western, and Southern Baluchi.

 Their name, "Baluch," is shrouded in controversy.
 Some say it means "nomad," while others claim that it is an old Persian word meaning "the cock's crest."
 Their history is just as mysterious.
 Some have traced their origins to Nimrod, son of Cush (Noah's grandson).
 But while some things are uncertain, we do know that they first moved to the region in the twelfth century.
 During the Moghul period, this territory became known as "Baluchistan."